ogghst/grownode/docs/tutorials/ubuntu1804_2004_advanced.md

 > **IMPORTANT:** this operation must be done every time you open a new terminal/console to use ESP-IDF commands, and applies only to that particular console.

-Now move to Grownode's folder and build the default project:
+Now move to GrowNode's folder and build the default project:

 ```
 cd ~/esp/grownode